Envío gratuito en pedidos superiores a 100 dólares.

 • Flexible materials that move with the baby

-Fit affects how well the nappies hold in messes.
-A poor fit can cause leaks and discomfort.
-Eco-friendly nappies often offer several size options to suit different babies.
+How a nappy fits affects how well it holds in messes.
+A poor fit can lead to leaks and discomfort.
+Many eco-friendly nappies come in different sizes to suit different babies.

 Here is an example of common adjustable diaper sizes: